SergeyPanov/dka-2-mka/README.md

 `5,b,3` <br>
 `6,a,1` <br>
 `6,b,5` <br>
-The intermediate inner representation with equivalence classes will looks like:
+The intermediate inner representation with equivalence classes will looks like: <br>
 `["1", "6"],["2", "5"],["3", "4"]` <br>
 `["1", "6"]` <br>
 `["1", "6"]` <br>